noahjonesx/noahjonesx/README.md

 - High-performance, low-latency API design and system reliability
 - Python for backtesting, analytics, and predictive modeling
 - CQRS and schema evolution in production financial systems

----

-Interested in the intersection of quantitative finance and software engineering.
-Always open to new opportunities, feel free to reach out.